Teaching English to Speakers of Other Languageshttps://www.fredonia.edu/sites/default/files/content/program/hero/grad_ed_dunkirk_ld_0103_cropped_0.jpg

 TESOL at Fredonia

-Demand for English language specialists is growing.
-Fredonia’s degree program offers you the opportunity to engage in the latest research-based teaching theories and methods grounded in cultural and linguistic contexts.
+Demand for English language teachers is growing as more children who speak a language other than English enroll in schools.
+Fredonia’s degree program offers you the opportunity to engage in the latest research-based teaching theories and methods, grounded in cultural and linguistic contexts, so you can become a successful, strong teacher informed in best practices for working with this special group of students.

 The Fredonia Difference